 Next, puree everything until it resembles a smooth salsa.
 Then set aside.

 Heat 2 tablespoons of olive oil in a large, dutch oven over high heat.
 Meanwhile, season the cut up chicken pieces generously with kosher salt and pepper.

 Once the pot is hot, work in batches of two, searing the chicken on both sides until golden brown.
 Transfer the chicken to a clean plate and repeat with remaining chicken pieces.

 Once the chicken has been seared.
 Pour 2 cups of low-sodium chicken broth into the hot dutch oven.
 Use a wooden spoon to scrape any brown bits off of the bottom.

 That’s where the flavor is.

-Then add in the roasted tomato/chipotle mixture and stir until combined.
+Then add in the roasted tomato/chipotle mixture.

 Next nestle the chicken pieces into the liquids and bring to a simmer.

 Cover and cook on low for 2 hours.

 Once the chicken has cooked, use tongs to transfer it to a clean cutting board.